EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ]
 ~~~~~~~~~~~~~~~~~~~~~~~

-plaintext is 74 bytes
-ciphertext is 82 bytes
+The size of plaintext is 74 bytes so the size of ciphertext is 82 bytes

 ~~~~~~~~~~~~~~~~~~~~~~~
 message2 = [